We are privately owned and not affiliated or endorsed by any government agency.

 Key Features of the DD214-1

-• Separation and discharge codes, such as Separation Program Designator codes, which are used to characterize the member’s end of service and impact eligibility for benefits.
+The DD214-1 will also include separation and discharge codes, such as Separation Program Designator codes, are used to characterize the member’s end of service and impact eligibility for benefits.

 Service Documentation